Why is Tooth Extraction Required?

 3) Orthodontic treatment: Your orthodontist may require specific teeth to be removed to complete your treatment plan for proper alignment of your teeth and jaws.
-Dr. Martyna at Kelowna Oral & Facial Surgery works with your orthodontist to determine the best time for tooth extraction to occur during your orthodontic treatment.
+Our surgeons at Kelowna Oral & Facial Surgery work with your orthodontist to determine the best time for tooth extraction to occur during your orthodontic treatment.

 What happens after my dentist or dental specialist sends a referral to Dr. Martyna at Kelowna Oral & Facial Surgery for tooth extraction?

-Depending on your specific circumstances, your dentist or dental specialist may ask Dr. Martyna to discuss treatment options for the replacement of these teeth, including dental implants, with grafting at the time of extraction to preserve the jaw bone in preparation for dental implants.
+Depending on your specific circumstances, your dentist or dental specialist may ask Dr. Martyna and Dr. Wong to discuss treatment options for the replacement of these teeth, including dental implants, with grafting at the time of extraction to preserve the jaw bone in preparation for dental implants.

 How Much Does Tooth Extraction Cost?

 The cost of tooth extraction varies depending on the complexity of the procedure.
-The staff at Kelowna Oral & Facial Surgery will spend time with you reviewing the financial aspects of your individual treatment plan after a thorough consultation with Dr. Martyna.
+The staff at Kelowna Oral & Facial Surgery will spend time with you reviewing the financial aspects of your individual treatment plan after a thorough consultation with one of our surgeons.
 You will always have the opportunity to review your treatment plan, including the cost, prior to surgery.
 This remains true for patients scheduled for consultation and treatment on the same day.
 Information regarding our financial policy can be found in the Patient Information section.